wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-go/fme-go-install.md

 go get github.com/wingify/vwo-fme-go-sdk
 ```

-This command will download and install the VWO FME SDK and its dependencies in your project.\
+This command will download and install the VWO FE SDK and its dependencies in your project.\
 Import the SDK

 After installation, you can import the SDK in your Go files: